 The Database Engine Tuning Advisor is designed to handle the following types of query workloads.

 Online transaction processing (OLTP) queries only

 DTA Components and Concepts

 An easy-to-use interface in which you can specify the workload and select various tuning options.

 The command prompt version of Database Engine Tuning Advisor.
 The dta utility is designed to allow you to use Database Engine Tuning Advisor functionality in applications and scripts.

 A Transact-SQL script file, trace file, or trace table that contains a representative workload for the databases you want to tune.
-Beginning with SQL Server 2012 (11.x), you can specify the plan cache as the workload.
-Beginning with SQL Server 2016 (13.x), you can specify the Query Store as the workload.
+Beginning with SQL Server 2012, you can specify the plan cache as the workload.

 XML input file